Hausdorff dimension of Julia sets in the logistic family: Introduction

-Examples of Julia sets $J_c$, $c\in {\mathcal M}\cap \R$, of infinitely renormalizable quadratic polynomials $f_c$ with the property that $\HD(J_c)\to 1 $ when $c$ tends to $-2$ were given in~\cite{al}.
-Theorem~\ref{theo:start} asserts that continuity of the dimension function $c\mapsto \HD(\J_c)$ holds for typical parameters $c>-2$. \begin{theo} The dimension function
+Theorem~\ref{theo:main}, which we discuss in Section~\ref{sec:met}, estimates the dimension for $c$ near $-2$ for a \emph{large} set of parameters.
+A weaker, preliminary result, Theorem~\ref{theo:start}, asserts that continuity of the dimension function $c\mapsto \HD(\J_c)$ holds for typical parameters $c>-2$. \begin{theo} The dimension function

-is continuous at every parameter $c\in \hat {\cal A}$. \end{theo} \begin{proof} This theorem follows from the fact that every map $f_c$, $c\in \hat {\cal A}$ is uniformly summable in the sense of~\cite{nonhyp} and by invoking Theorem~8 of~\cite{nonhyp}. \end{proof} In particular, Theorem~\ref{theo:start} answers the first part of Yoccoz' question in the quadratic setting and is a starting point for the research presented in the current paper.
+is continuous at every parameter $c\in \hat {\A}$. \end{theo} \begin{proof} This theorem follows from the fact that every map $f_c$, $c\in \hat {\A}$ is uniformly summable in the sense of~\cite{nonhyp} and by invoking Theorem~{\cred 12} of~\cite{nonhyp}. \end{proof} In particular, Theorem~\ref{theo:start} answers the first part of Yoccoz' question in the quadratic setting and is a starting point for the research presented in the current paper.
 A more general version of Theorem~\ref{theo:start} formally follows from~\cite{bengra}, namely the limit exists in the sense of Theorem~\ref{theo:start} along any $C^2$-curve ending at $-2$.

-\paragraph{Continuity of the Hausdorff dimension of quadratic Julia sets.} Even in the simplest quadratic case $f_c(z)=z^2+c$, the Hausdorff dimension of Julia sets $\HD(\J_c)$ is notoriously difficult to estimate.
-The exact values of $\HD(\J_c)$ are known only for $c=0$ and $-2$.
-M. Shishikura proved in ~\cite{shish} that for a topologically generic set in $\partial{\cal M}$, $\HD(\J_c)=2$, while the results of~\cite{harm, smir, nonhyp} yield that $\HD(\J_c)<2$ for almost all parameters $c\in {\cal M}$ with respect to the harmonic measure.
-Another consequence of~\cite{shish} is that the dimension function $c\in \partial {\cal M}\mapsto \HD(\J_c)$ is discontinuous at every $c\in \partial {\cal M}$ such that $\HD(J_c)<2$.

-It was observed in~\cite{parab} that $\HD(J_c)$ is not continuous even for real parameters $c$.
-Namely, the function $c\in\R \mapsto \HD(\J_c)$ is discontinuous at $1/4$ when $c\in \R$ approaches $1/4$ from outside of $\cal M$ due to the parabolic implosion~\cite{D,etiuda}.
-This direction of research was advanced further in \cite{Jaksz, HavZin} in relation to A. Douady's longstanding project to understand oscillations of $\HD(\J_c)$ near a parabolic bifurcation.